Loading...

 Reference

-• ps -eo ... --sort=-%mem: Lists processes with selected fields, sorted by memory usage.
+• ps -eo pid,user,%mem,comm --sort=-%mem : Lists processes with selected fields, sorted by memory.

-• jobs: Lists background/managed jobs in the current shell session.
+• jobs : Lists jobs managed by the current shell session.

-• Ctrl+Z: Suspends the current foreground job (stops it).
+• Ctrl+Z : Stops the current foreground job (suspends it).